ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    Download the application setup KIT from MOISP admin portal.
    Double click on the provided .exe file to extract the package and install the Docker container in local machine in a particular folder.
    **TBD -** List of values to be entered by the user during installation to be determined.
-   Once installation completed then click on the ‘RegClientStart.bat’ file to initialize the Docker container and pull the latest ‘MOSIPRegistrationClient’ image from Private Docker hub.
+   Once installation completed then click on the â€˜RegClientStart.batâ€™ file to initialize the Docker container and pull the latest â€˜MOSIPRegistrationClientâ€™ image from Private Docker hub.
    Generate and Load the DB key into the TPM [Trusted Platform Module]. {More research required in this area}

    Then run the Docker container to launch the application.
    Once application launched then connect to the TPM and pull the required key to communicate with the DB.
-   Check the data availability in the local DB, if no data available then initiate the ‘Sync [Master/ Configure/ User]’ process to download the machine [MAC ID] specific center level data from MOSIP server environment.
+   Check the data availability in the local DB, if no data available then initiate the â€˜Sync [Master/ Configure/ User]â€™ process to download the machine [MAC ID] specific center level data from MOSIP server environment.

    Note: Before initialize the installation process, user should make sure that the local system meets the runtime / hardware requirement.